 28. Officers at other Levels

-Subject to the Provision(S) of theConstitution of the Federal Republic of Nigeria, the Electoral Act and this Constitution as well as INEC Guidelines etc, all other officers at the Zonal, State, Local Government and Ward levels shall have the same powers and functions at their respective levels as prescribed for National officers.
+Subject to the Provision(S) of the Constitution of the Federal Republic of Nigeria, the Electoral Act and this Constitution as well as INEC Guidelines etc., all other officers at the Zonal, State, Local Government and Ward levels shall have the same powers and functions at their respective levels as prescribed for National officers.

 The Executive Committee at all levels shall have powers to set up Committees where necessary and shall assign to them such powers and functions as may be deemed fit.